Computerized Placement Tests

 CPTs are untimed.
 Test results are available immediately.
 Students should do their absolute best on all tests to ensure enrollment in the appropriate courses.
 NOTE: If test scores fall below predetermined ranges, students will be required to enroll in one or more skills improvement courses during the first semester.
 Skills improvement courses do not count toward the minimum semester hours required for graduation.
 They are, however, counted when determining student classification and financial aid eligibility.

 After completion of CPTs, results are forwarded to an advisor to guide the registration process.
 New freshmen, undecided students and transfer students with fewer than 30 credits are paired with an advisor to help plan their class schedule.
 Transfer students with more than 30 hours are advised in the department in which they have declared a major.
 Transfer students should bring their official transfer-credit evaluation(s) to the advising meeting.
-Transfer students who have not received evaluations should request a copy from the Office of Undergraduate Admissions, Suite 206 of the Cleon F. Thompson Student Services Center.
+Transfer students who have not received evaluations should request a copy from the Office of Undergraduate Admissions, Suite 111 and 137 of the Anderson Center.
 NOTE: CPT requirements for transfer students are noted on the transfer evaluation.

 Take a practice placement test before your test day...